matthewnchung/mkdocs/README.md

 To generate the static site assets into the site directory use:

 `docker run -it --rm -v ${PWD}:/docs --name mkdocs-build teamdeeson/mkdocs:latest build --clean`

+# Versions

+For the latest version use the image `teamdeeson/mkdocs:latest` - otherwise the following are available

+* `teamdeeson/mkdocs:0.17.1`
+* `teamdeeson/mkdocs:0.15.3`